Th3Av1at0r/CIS106-Avi-Schmookler/README.md

 ## Assignment 4

 This assignment was extremely fun to do, I finally got to start to code again and it felt amazing being able to type out simple code again.
 This feeling is my favorite thing in the world.
 I did activities 3 and four for assignment 4 it was pretty simple to do and didn't take much time, however, the import of pi was slightly confusing considering that google wanted me to use the term insert so it was a bit confusing.
-I was able to use Flogorithm to remember the basics of print and insert and such, however, while doing activity 4 I didn't use it much if at all.
+I was able to use Flowgorithm to remember the basics of print and insert and such, however, while doing activity 4 I didn't use it much if at all.

 ## Assignment 5